bolt/docs/source_docs/upgrading/moving-22-30.md

 This will disable any extensions from loading into Bolt and prevent any fatal errors from incompatible extensions.

+When you get to the frontend you may still have issues where you are calling extension functions from within your theme twig templates.
+If this is the case you may also have to temporarily comment these out until you have the relevant extension installed and working.

 ## Updating your Controllers

 Bolt 3.0 has seen a major refactor and simplification of the Request -> Dispatch -> Controller code so if your site